Media documentation of the September 11 attacks: Photography

 Due to the public nature of the attack, which occurred in a busy location in broad daylight, the attack on the World Trade Center on 9/11 is said to be the most photographed disaster in history.
 Potentially due to the sudden and catastrophic nature of the attacks, there was no effort by city, state, or federal governments to document the disaster.
-The Mayor of New York City at the time, Rudy Giuliani, issued an executive order shortly after the end of the attack, banning amateur photographs of the ruins as it was deemed a "crime scene" and not a tourist attraction.
+The mayor of New York City at the time, Rudy Giuliani, issued an executive order shortly after the end of the attack, banning amateur photographs of the ruins as it was deemed a "crime scene" and not a tourist attraction.

 Many photojournalists such as Kelly Guenther and Suzanne Plunkett, became aware of the scale of the attack after the first tower was hit.
 Guenther recounted that she ran to the Brooklyn Heights Promenade shortly after the first tower was hit; this is when she noticed the second plane coming in over the Statue of Liberty.
 Her photo of the plane coming into the New York City skyline was used on the front of multiple newspapers.
 Plunkett had just exited the subway and was attempting to get past police barriers when the towers collapsed, and she began to run before turning around and capturing those evacuating the area.

 Others were directed by editors and higher ups from other sites to head towards the towers in order to cover the attacks.
 Photographer Richard Drew with The Associated Press recounted that he had arrived at a fashion show in Bryant Park at around 7:30 that morning, before sitting near a CNN camera set up at around 8:30.
 He heard the CNN cameraman, who had direct contact to the studio, state; "There's been an explosion at the World Trade Center!" before his phone went off and his editor told him; "Forget the fashion show!
 A plane just hit the World Trade Center and you've got to go!"
 A reporter and photographer with the Milwaukee Journal Sentinel were in town for New York Fashion week coverage and called their editor after viewing the attack on the television, before being directed to cover the attack.
-Ruth Fremson, a photographer with the New York Times was close to the towers when they collapsed and moved to a deli were she continued to shoot pictures of first responders, civilians and survivors as they entered the deli.
+Ruth Fremson, a photographer with the New York Times was close to the towers when they collapsed and moved to a deli where she continued to shoot pictures of first responders, civilians and survivors as they entered the deli.